lewisforbes/Trans-Perception/readme.md

-# Perception of Trans Women vs Trans Men on Twitter
+# Discussion of Trans Women vs Trans Men on Twitter

 This project collects tweets and compares the prevelence of discussion about trans women vs that of trans men.